LZorro Studios

 Boston Festival of Indie Games

-· Another hobby of mine is making webcomics.
-Here’s one that I’ve been doing for over 6 years.
+• A hobby of mine some time ago was making webcomics.
+Here’s one that I had done for over 6 years.
+I'm still attempting to draw occasionally and improve.

 Gaming

 Once a week I head out to a comic store to play games with friends.
 Mainly I play Heroclix, a collectible miniatures strategy game involving comic book superheroes and villains.
-If you live in the Southern Massachusetts/Rhode Island area and are interesting in playing, I organize games at Friendly Neighborhood Comics in Bellingham, MA, and run the Friendly Neighborhood Heroclix mailing list.
-I also play and collect Pirates of the Cursed Seas and Star Wars Miniatures, and I’ve been known to dabble in Magic: the Gathering.
+If you live in the Southern Massachusetts/Rhode Island area and are interesting in playing, I suggest Friendly Neighborhood Comics in Bellingham, MA.
+Here in the Pacific Northwest I can be found at Dice Age Games in Vancouver, WA.
+Some other collectible games I've played include Pirates of the Cursed Seas, Star Wars Miniatures, and Magic: the Gathering.

 I also play board games whenever I can.
-My favorites include Dominion, Puerto Rico, and more of the modern board games than include little wooden pieces.
+My favorites include Dominion, Puerto Rico, and more of the modern board games that include little wooden pieces.

 My personal taste in videogames leans toward puzzle games, especially casual games, and platformers.
 Often, I check out JayIsGames.com, especially the “escape the room” genre.